PRBonn/visual-crop-row-navigation/README.md

-# Visual-servoing based navigation for monitoring row-crop fields
+# Visual Crop Row Navigation

 <div align="center">
 	<img src=".readme/vs_poster.png" alt="visual_servoing_husky" height="180" title="visual_servoing_husky"/>
 </div>
 This work has beed developed @ [IPB](http://www.ipb.uni-bonn.de/), University of Bonn.

-This is a visual-based robot navigation framework tailored for navigating in row-crop fields.
+This is a visual-servoing based robot navigation framework tailored for navigating in row-crop fields.
 It uses the images from two on-board cameras and exploits the regular crop-row structure present in the fields for navigation, without performing explicit localization or mapping.
 It allows the robot to follow the crop-rows accurately and handles the switch to the next row seamlessly within the same framework.

 This implementation uses C++ and ROS and has been tested in different environments both in simulation and in real world and on diverse robotic platforms.